markdingo/autoreverse/README.md

 and `autoreverse` will figure out the rest and start answering PTR queries.

-For more details about invocation options, please consult the [manpage](./MANPAGE.txt).
+For more details about invocation options, please consult the [manpage](./MANPAGE.pdf).
+Note that this pdf rendering is imperfect for reasons I don't understand.
+The best way to read the manpage is via the mandoc command once that package is installed.

 ## Installation

 Regardless of how you compile or install `autoreverse` you'll need a recent version of [go](https://golang.org).
 1.17 or later is recommended.

+There are two ways to install `autoreverse`.
+The 'go' way and the 'Unix' way.
+While the simplicity of installing the 'go' way has its merits, it doesn't install in traditional Unix locations, nor does it install the manpage.
+The choice is up to you.

 ### Installation the 'go' way